Reviewed and updated 18 November 2024

 - specified dental items under the Cleft Lip and Palate Scheme

-- consultations with psychologists
+- up to 10 consultations with psychologists (with a referral)

 - allied health services for patients with chronic diseases.